nixworks/public/news/2011/10/27/index.md

 ##### Crown Prince Nayef
 ### [Nayef bin Abdul-Aziz Al Saud, the Saudi Arabian Minister of the Interior, is named as the new Crown Prince of Saudi Arabia, following the death of Sultan bin Abdul-Aziz Al Saud on October 22. ](/news/2011/10/27/nayef-bin-abdul-aziz-al-saud-the-saudi-arabian-minister-of-the-interior-is-named-as-the-new-crown-prince-of-saudi-arabia-following-the-de.md)
-_Context: Sultan bin Abdul-Aziz Al Saud, Crown Prince, Saudi Arabia, Crown Prince Nayef, Interior Ministry_
+_Context: Crown Prince Nayef, Interior Ministry, Sultan bin Abdul-Aziz Al Saud, Saudi Arabia, Crown Prince_

 ##### United Kingdom
 ### [Researchers in the United Kingdom use a pioneering gene therapy technique to treat sufferers of ocular defects such as retinal choroideremia. ](/news/2011/10/27/researchers-in-the-united-kingdom-use-a-pioneering-gene-therapy-technique-to-treat-sufferers-of-ocular-defects-such-as-retinal-choroideremia.md)